Sleep: Screens Stealing Our Slumber?

 Dating & Relationships: A Dehumanising Paradox of Infinite Choice?

-It promised us unprecedented connection, but has the internet instead damaged the quality and authenticity of dating, by offering endless choice, a “shopping” mentality, and reduced emphasis on genuine, in-person connection? ...
+The internet promised unprecedented connection.
+But has it instead damaged the quality and authenticity of dating - offering endless choice, a shopping mentality, and a reduced emphasis on the kind of genuine, in-person conne...